 The average review is 1,500 words.
 If you expect to write a substantially longer or shorter review, please confirm this with your commissioning field editor and the editor-in-chief first.

-For general questions of style, see The Chicago Manual of Style, 16th ed.
-(Chicago: University of Chicago Press, 2010).
-For spelling, refer to Webster’s Third New International Dictionary, Webster’s Fourth, or Webster’s New Collegiate Dictionary.
+For general questions of style, see The Chicago Manual of Style, 17th ed.
+(Chicago: University of Chicago Press, 2017).
+For spelling, refer to Webster’s Third New International Dictionary or Merriam-Webster’s Collegiate Dictionary, Eleventh Edition.
 CAA house style is based on these authorities, with some variations.

 The following information must be provided at the beginning of the review:

 - the total number of words

 - for exhibition reviews, please give the name of the institution where the exhibition was seen and the exhibition title; please provide institution names and dates for other exhibition venues

 - if an exhibition catalogue is reviewed, please give bibliographic information as for book reviews

 - author’s name and complete title of book, with a colon between the main title and the subtitle; please provide information about edition or volume, if applicable

 - if the publication is part of a series, please provide the series title

 - place(s) of publication (if multiple places are listed, the U.S. location is preferred)